CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 !!! note
-    - A detached volume can not be reattached to an existing virtual desktop, only to new virtual desktops during creation phase.
+    - A detached volume can not be attached to an existing virtual desktop, only to new virtual desktops during creation phase.
     - The content of a detached volume can not be accessed or deleted.
     - To delete or access the volume content, attach it to a desktop with the same operating system during the desktop creation phase.
     - Volumes can not be moved or transferred between CSC projects for security reasons.